Note

 Size the node for disks and throughput.
 We recommend ensuring that the size of your Kubernetes node is large enough to support the number of disks and the amount of aggregate throughput.
 For information about sizes and characteristics, see Sizes for virtual machines in Azure.

 Create snapshots of persistent volumes.
-We recommend taking snapshots of persistent volumes, either to provision new volumes that are pre-populated with the snapshot data or to restore an existing volume to a previous state by using the snapshot capability of the Azure Disks CSI driver.
+Take snapshots of persistent volumes to back up data or restore volumes to a previous state by using the Azure Disks CSI driver.
 For more information, see Volume snapshots.

 Avoid disk striping across disks.
 We recommend that you avoid striping across multiple disks in Kubernetes.